ICE arrests in metro Detroit terrify Iraqi Christians

 Authorities seized Moayad Barash, 47, and whisked him away, his daughter Cynthia, 18, said.

-Barash. a Baghdad native, was one of 30 to 40 people seized by Immigration and Customs Enforcement agents on Sunday -- all of whom face the threat of deportation.
+Barash, a Baghdad native, was one of 30 to 40 people seized by Immigration and Customs Enforcement agents on Sunday -- all of whom face the threat of deportation.

 "My dad is Christian and Donald Trump is sending him back to a place that is not safe whatsover," Cynthia Barash said, referring to the persecution of Christians in Baghdad, Mosul and across the largely Muslim nation.